masastack/MASA.Framework/src/Contrib/Dispatcher/Masa.Contrib.Dispatcher.Events/README.md

 ##### Summarize

 IEventBus is the core of the event bus.
-It can be used with Cqrs, Uow, Masa.Contrib.Ddd.Domain.Repository.EF to automatically execute SaveChange (enable UoW) and Commit (enable UoW without closing transaction) operations after sending Command, And support to roll back the transaction after an exception occurs
+It can be used with Cqrs, Uow, Masa.Contrib.Ddd.Domain.Repository.EntityFrameworkCore to automatically execute SaveChange (enable UoW) and Commit (enable UoW without closing transaction) operations after sending Command, And support to roll back the transaction after an exception occurs

 > Question 1.
 Publishing events through eventBus, Handler error -> and handler throw exception